xpdAcq/xpdSim/docs/installation.rst

 ``xpdsim`` installation guide
 =============================

-Before startting, make sure ``anaconda`` is installed, it is required for this instlalation.
-Note the syntax of this installation guide, as it was written, is based Uinux system.
-For Windows user, please change the syntax accordingly if needed.
+Before starting, make sure ``anaconda`` is installed, it is required for this installation.
+Note the syntax of this installation guide, as it was written, is based on Uinux system.
+For Windows users, please change the syntax accordingly if needed.

 #.
 Activate/create a ``python3`` conda environment